 What coding jobs can you get with a GED?

 Some coding jobs you can get with a GED include computer programmer, Java developer, front end developer, backend developer, and full stack developer.
-You can also secure a job as a web designer, Python, or JavaScript developer.
+You can also secure a job as a web designer, Python developer, or JavaScript developer.

 Can coding bootcamps help you get a coding job without a degree?

 A coding bootcamp can help you get a coding job without a degree.
-The program offers intensive training with one-on-one support to help students follow through.
+These programs offer intensive training with one-on-one support to help students complete the bootcamp and develop new skills.
 Coding bootcamps also provide career services to prepare students for job interviews after graduation.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.